SlugBot/web/patch_notes.md

 # PATCH NOTES

 ## 19th September 2020
+### New Additions
+  - Added Phase glow profile mod to the shop pool.

 ### Updates
   - Added `!transfer` as `!giveslugs` synonym.
   - Made the last interval of STEAL and TRANSFER always transfer the last 1%.